konung PRO said almost 3 years ago on Remote Development :

 Thanks for the correction.
 I was unaware of that.
 EC2 instances on AWS do not act that way.

-konung PRO said over 2 years ago on Remote Development :
+konung PRO said almost 3 years ago on Remote Development :

 Hmm.